docker-archive/ee-workshop/README.md

 	Upgrading the app is out of scope for this workshop, but you can see how it would give you the information you need to mitigate vulnerabilities.

 5. DTR also allows you to [Sign Images](https://docs.docker.com/datacenter/dtr/2.4/guides/user/manage-images/sign-images/) and [Create promotion policies](https://docs.docker.com/datacenter/dtr/2.4/guides/user/create-promotion-policies/) which prevent users from using images in production that don't meet whatever criteria you set, including blocking images with critical and/or major vulnerabilities.

+## Common Issues

+* Confirm that you are setting the environmental variable DTR_HOST to the DTR hostname.

 ## Conclusion